dubreuia/intellij-plugin-save-actions/README.md

 The configurations are located in "File > Settings > Other Settings > Save Actions".

 ### Activation

+You can quickly toggle the plugin activation by using the "Enable Save Action" action.
+Use "CTRL + SHIFT + A" then search for it.
+It will also show if it is currently activated or not.

 | Name                               | Description
 | ---                                | ---